With 20 years of professional working experience as a Digital Designer, I've amassed a substantial portfolio. Here's a small selection of my work.

-Whether I'm designing books, magazines, brochures or catalogues, you can rest assured that best working practices are carried out at all times.
+Whether I'm designing books, magazines, brochures or catalogues, the very highest standard is carried out at all times.

 'Plot, Character and Setting', became a firm favorite with primary school teachers and even went on to be shortlisted for an ERA (Education Resource Award).